 Pursuant to Section 14A of the Securities Exchange Act of 1934, we are requesting your advisory approval of the compensation of our named executive officers as disclosed in the Compensation Discussion and Analysis, the compensation tables, and the narrative discussion set forth below in this Proxy Statement.
 This non-binding advisory vote is commonly referred to as a "say on pay" vote.
-At our 2011 Annual Meeting of Stockholders, our stockholders indicated their preference to hold this non-binding advisory vote annually.
-Depending on the outcome of the frequency vote (Proposal No. 3), the next non-binding advisory vote on executive compensation may occur at our 2018 Annual Meeting of Stockholders.
+At our 2017 Annual Meeting of Stockholders, our stockholders indicated their preference to hold this non-binding advisory vote annually.